knative/test-infra/tools/monitoring/README.md

 From `tools/monitoring/clearalerts` directory, run `run_clear_alerts.sh` script.

 Note: `run_clear_alerts.sh` only works on linux machine.
 It builds the binary on the local machine and copies it to the monitoring pod.
-On MacOS, the binary it built returns error `cannot execute binary file: Exec format error` when it's ran on the monitoring pod.
+On MacOS, the binary it built returns error `cannot execute binary file: Exec format error` when it runs on the monitoring pod.